tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio_Revised.md

   ![single-coroutine-no-error](Images/single-coroutine-no-error.png)

 * It should be noted that Jupyter already runs an event loop for the cells in a Jupyter Notebook file.
 It is for this reason that we used a try-catch clause to ignore the following RunTimeError (for aesthetic reasons).
-Normally, asyncio would be used in a classic Python or .py file.
+Normally, asyncio would be used in a classic Python or .py file without such an error occurrence.

   ![single-coroutine-error](Images/single-coroutine-error.png)